Why inclusiveness is not a nice-to-have in product development

 We are facing the same paradigm shift when it comes to accessibility.
 The times they are changing, again.
 Will you be the grumpy old man that sits on the sidelines mumbling about the past?
 Or will you join us in reframing accessibility and make the world a better place?
 I know what I’ll be doing.

-In my next blog post I will offer more concrete solutions on how to make accessibility an integral part of your product development.
+In my next blog post I offer more concrete solutions on how to make your app and website accessible for visually impaired people.